elhyc/Kitaev-Toric-Code/README.md

 q_0 \otimes q_1 \otimes  q_3 \otimes  q_4  = \frac{1}{\sqrt{2}} \left( | 00 0 0 \rangle + | 1 1 1 1 \rangle \right)$$
 $$
 </p>

+It is clear that this state is fixed by the star operator (which recall is given by applying $X$-gates to the group of qubits given by the star).
+Furthermore, it is also invariant under applying the $Z$-gate to this state.